nickbabcock/Farmhash.Sharp/README.md

 ## Motivation

 On a regular basis, I need a non-cryptographic hash calculated from a portion of a byte array.
-This byte array may end of becoming a string, but allocating a string just to throw it away for `GetHashCode` caused too much GC pressure and resulted in degraded performance.
+This byte array may end up becoming a string, but allocating a string just to throw it away for `GetHashCode` caused too much GC pressure and resulted in degraded performance.
 Additionally, `GetHashCode` produces only a 32bit hash

 My requirements became: